birdman7260/grad-data/scripts/notes.md

     - year
   - show histogram of above, but choose the max type for each part
   - another of that but use project instead?

+ideas for charts:
+  would a sunburst for types look good?
+    would need to go through all of the byGroup data and search for the correct types.
+Could start with byProject first...

+TODO:
+  Need to do another slice dimension: hourDay, hourDayYear, hourDayMonth, hourDayMonthYear